-To book Andrea Pirlo as the football speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Andrea Pirlo as the football speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.

 When he’s at corporate events, Andrea Pirlo is known to cover the following topics: